Five Steps to Overcome Your Cinderella Complex

 1 – Seek a Group of Sisterhood

-When we transition and want to change or heal, we often have a more challenging time doing this alone.
-You should seek a support group or enter a course to help you understand yourself better while others support you.
+When we transition and want to change or heal, we often have a harder time doing so alone.
+You should seek out a support group or enroll in a course to help you better understand yourself while others support you.
 Often, suppose you have been traumatized as a child.
-In that case, you will not have experienced the feeling of safety, and reproducing safety in your adult life will be key to integrating all aspects of your personality into your awareness.
+In that case, you will not have experienced a sense of safety, and cultivating it in your adult life will be key to integrating all aspects of your personality into your awareness.
 You can join a group with similar interests or seek a professional support group.

 2 – Fast from Alcohol and Other Addictions

-Fasting is helpful; you could think about fasting because of sugar, alcohol, and caffeine.
-For that, you first need to identify the stressors for you and find out what keeps your nervous system calm.
+Fasting is helpful; you could consider fasting to cut down on sugar, alcohol, and caffeine.
+For that, you first need to identify your stressors and find out what keeps your nervous system calm.
 You might be more sensitive to noise, smell, and light than others.
-You may have a hard time focusing in an open-plan office environment.
-Or you may have a hard time being at home every day.
+You may have a hard time focusing in an open-plan office environment, or you may have a hard time being at home every day.
 Feel what you need to stay calm and at ease.
-I have finally found a fantastic app called YAZIO.
-It helps my fasting process.

 3 – Apply one Minimalist Rule to Your Life

-I was reminded how often I do this: “I will do x when y happened.” or “I will not do x until y happened.”
-I do this not only about not buying nice clothes, books, or other stuff but also about making decisions about relationships I know I should probably not engage in any longer.
+I was reminded how often I do this: “I will do x when y happens,” or “I will not do x until y happens.”
+I do this not only about not buying nice clothes, books, or other stuff, but also about making decisions about relationships, I know I should probably not engage in any longer.

-To overcome impulse buying, you might want to consider a wish book, a vision board or another method for “manifesting”.
+To overcome impulse buying, you might want to consider a wish book, a vision board, or another method for “manifesting”.
 Noting down wishes for the week also helps me to prioritize.
-I’m a fan of action, but occasionally, you could allow yourself to dream big, and when you write down your wishes and wants, this has a powerful effect on your inner prioritizer.
-(You could also say that “it helps you to think more strategically”, using Corporate Speak).
+I’m a fan of action, but occasionally you can allow yourself to dream big, and writing down your wishes and wants has a powerful effect on your inner prioritizer.

 If you feel you can’t afford an investment in something that would make you happy, you might need to trade it for something else.
 For example, you could sell an item before buying a new item.
 I like the minimalist rule of “One in, one out.”
-Or you could buy a piggy bank and sell items until you can afford that thing or piece of clothes or furniture.
+Or you could buy a piggy bank and sell items until you can afford that thing, or a piece of clothing, or furniture.

 4 – Tend to a Sacred Safe Space